concierge/Concierge/doc/IntegrationCreation.md

 Creating an integration for a chat platform is a relatively simple process.
 It can be thought of as a special kind of module that provides I/O for Concierge.

-- Each integration must be in its own JavaScript file or directory located within the directory `core/core_integrations`.
-If a directory is used, it must contain a `package.json` file which has both the `name` *(name of the integration)* and `main` *(entry point of the integration)* properties within it.
+- Each integration must be in its own module located within the modules directory.

-- Standalone JavaScript files will derive their integration name from the name of the script file.
 - No two integrations are allowed to have the same name.

 ### Integration Formats
 Integrations can take two forms:
-- A Native Script (see below).
+- A Native Module (see below).
 - A Hubot Adapter.
 These can be installed as a directory within the `core/core_integrations` directory.

 ### Methods